Enlightenment/enlightenment/README.md

 **NOTE:** If you do not want security issues make sure `sysactions.conf` is in `/etc/enlightenment` (not `PREFIX/etc/enlightenment`) as this is the first place it looks at.
 This file is intended to be customized by packagers and system integrators to match your policies and scripts/tools.
+This also applies to `system.conf` in the same directory.

 **NOTE:** To enable Wayland support (still considered experimental and not for regular end users) use the meson -Dwl=true option.
 To run Enlightenment in